E-commerce

 Ops / logistics

-Where are the stock or lead-time bottlenecks?
+Where are the stock or lead-time pressures?

 Top products, inventory, pending orders